typo3-themes/themes/Migration.md

 ### TypoScript file extensions

 The TypoScript file extension must be *typoscript* - for example *setup.typoscript*, *constants.typoscript*, *tsconfig.typoscript* - otherwise Themes won't load show up your theme!

+### Constants-ViewHelper

+The constants view helper is removed for achieving a better performance and less complexity.
+For migration just pass your constants by using `plugin.tx_themes.settings.`